Our Experience

 Public transportation can reduce or eliminate costly car purchases, parking fees and auto insurance, and can get you there faster during rush hour (particularly with trains and subways).
 Also, public transportation often reduces greenhouse gases.
-Although the per mile greenhouse gas numbers are small, when traveling long distance the miles and greenhouse gases quickly add up.
-For example, the table below lists 4 hypothetical trips within the U.S., Europe, and between U.S. and Europe, and shows the 1-way and round-trip greenhouse gas emissions (GHG) in kg.
+Although the per mile greenhouse gas numbers are small, when traveling long distance the miles or kilometers and greenhouse gases quickly add up.
+For example, the table below lists 4 hypothetical trips within the U.S., Europe, and between U.S. and Europe, and shows the 1-way and round-trip greenhouse gas emissions (GHG) in Kg.
 One round-trip New York to Paris is over 1 metric ton (1000 Kg) and NY to Los Angeles is 80% of one ton (round-trip).
-In contrast, an Amtrak train ride between Boston and Washington DC would be 51 kg; half the greenhouse gases of air transport.
+In contrast, an Amtrak train ride between Boston and Washington DC would be 51 Kg; half the greenhouse gases of air transport.

 Example air travel | Flight Distance (flight miles) | GHG (in Kg/mile) | 1-way (Kg GHG) | Round trip (Kg GHG) |